 The Ontario Police Arbitration Commission (the Arbitration Commission) is a non-board governed provincial agency under the Agencies and Appointments Directive (AAD).
 The objective of the Arbitration Commission is to promote harmonious labour relations and mitigate undue relationship conflict between Ontario police services and police associations.
-The Arbitration Commission fulfils its mandate by ensuring service delivery is professional, effective, accountable, and aligned with the goals of the Ministry of the Solicitor General.
-In accordance with Part VIII, Labour Relations of the Police Services Act, the Arbitration Commission maintains registers of conciliators and arbitrators for appointment by the Solicitor General or the Arbitration Commission Chair (the Chair).
+The Arbitration Commission fulfils its mandate by ensuring service delivery is timely, professional, effective, accountable, and aligned with the Police Services Act and the goals of the Ministry of the Solicitor General.
+In accordance with Part VIII of the Police Services Act, the Arbitration Commission maintains registers of conciliators and arbitrators for appointment by the Solicitor General or the Arbitration Commission Chair (the Chair).
 The register of conciliators assists Ontario police associations and police services boards with resolving outstanding labour relations grievances and collective bargaining contract renewal and first contract disputes.
 The Arbitration Commission maintains strict neutrality when assisting parties with rights grievances and interest negotiations.

 The Business Plan is updated each year and used to create a focused three-year strategic overview.
-The period addressed in this plan requires unique consideration given the current status of the Community Safety and Policing Act, 2019 (CSPA) which has been passed but not yet proclaimed.
+The period addressed in this plan requires unique consideration given the status of the Community Safety and Policing Act, 2019 (CSPA) which has been passed but not yet proclaimed.
 When the CSPA is proclaimed, the Arbitration Commission will be renamed and continue as the Ontario Police Arbitration and Adjudication Commission (OPAAC).
 OPAAC will have an expanded mandate that includes the appointment of adjudicators with jurisdiction over individual discipline adjudications related to municipal police services, the Ontario Provincial Police (OPP) and First Nations police services who opt into the CSPA.
 Additionally, future responsibilities will include conciliation and arbitration services to First Nations police services and municipal budget dispute resolution between police services boards and municipalities.
 This plan will be reviewed once the CSPA is proclaimed.

-For the 2022-23 to 2024-25 planning period, the Arbitration Commission's strategic objectives are to:
+For the 2023-24 to 2025-26 planning period, the Arbitration Commission's strategic objectives are to:

-- Ensure timely delivery of professional conciliation and arbitration services, - Inform the Deputy Solicitor General and Solicitor General about important emerging labour relations issues in policing or within the Arbitration Commission, - Evaluate the potential implications of the CSPA, and consequential impacts on the Arbitration Commission's strategic objectives and operations, - Manage records, including the retention and/or destruction of out-dated core business and financial files, - Continue to implement the strategy to mitigate policing labour relations discord, with the agreement of the Ontario Association of Police Services Boards (OAPSB), the Police Association of Ontario (PAO) and the Ontario Association of Chiefs of Police (OACP), - Review existing Arbitration Commission policies for amendments and identify new policies where required, and - Continue to review arbitrator and conciliator registers as required in accordance with the Police Services Act.
+- Ensure effective and timely delivery of professional conciliation and arbitration services, - Inform the Deputy Solicitor General and Solicitor General about important emerging labour relations issues in policing or within the Arbitration Commission, - Evaluate the potential implications of the CSPA, and consequential impacts on the Arbitration Commission's strategic objectives and operations, - Continue to implement the strategy to mitigate policing labour relations discord, with the agreement of the Ontario Association of Police Services Boards (OAPSB), the Police Association of Ontario (PAO) and the Ontario Association of Chiefs of Police (OACP), and - Continue to review arbitrator and conciliator registers as required in accordance with the Police Services Act.

 The Ministry of the Solicitor General provides financial and human resources, and legal, information technology, procurement and other advisory services to the Arbitration Commission to ensure it has the capacity to meet its legislative obligations and implementation of strategic directions.
 The Arbitration Commission's operations and services do not generate revenue.
-For more detail, refer to the Financial Report for fiscal year 2021-22 in the Financial
+For more detail, refer to the Financial Report for fiscal year 2022-23 in the Financial Budget and Staffing Section.